Firstcard

 What happens if I can't make a Self payment?
 Missing payments will damage your credit, just like missing any other loan payment.
 That's why it's important to only commit to payments you can actually make.

 Can I cancel Self early?
-Yes, but if you cancel before completing the loan term, you won't have finished building the payment history you were paying for.
+Yes, but if you cancel before completing the loan term, you won't have finished building the full payment history you were paying for.
 It's better to complete the full term if possible.

 Is Self's credit-building method legitimate?
 Completely.
 Self is a registered financial institution and reports to all three credit bureaus legitimately.
 Your payment history is real and helps your credit score in the same way any other installment loan would.